 While it did not receive many votes much attention was paid to the uniquely designed Land Grant Trophy given to the winner of Penn St / Michigan St. It is a modern engineering marvel and dearly treasured by fans of both teams.

 Ohio State was a rather popular choice.
 Not because the likes of NU, PSU, Mich, etc wanted to beat the best, but rather they just want to actually BEAT them.
-PSU and NU in particular come to mind because they just can't seem to beat the Buckeyes (ever).
+PSU and NU in particular come to mind because they just can't seem to beat the Buckeyes (ever).3.
+Take the two teams from above that you claim are your biggest rivals and give me a new mascot for them.

 Illinois = Chief Bandwagoners